GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 This project generates auth request for your external social providers, get the user information, and send it to the Janssen server.

-Take [Jans Passport JS Project from here](https://github.com/GluuFederation/tutorials/tree/master/oidc-sso-tutorials/code/node/jans-passport).
+Take [Passport JS Project from here](https://github.com/GluuFederation/tutorials/tree/master/oidc-sso-tutorials/code/node/jans-passport).
 Use `Node >= 16` to install dependencies and run the project.

 **Deploy it on same server where you have your janssen server.** we combine it with jans using apache proxy pass setting [here](#apache-proxy-setup).